jubilantdeenie/grow-with-google/feed-reader/README.md

 2. Confirms that the url's are loading.

+3. Ensures each feed has a named defined and is not empty.

-3. Tests the menu is hidden by default.
+4. Tests the menu is hidden by default.

-4. Ensures the menu is visible when clicked.
+5. Ensures the menu is visible when clicked.

-5. Tests that there is an initial entry in the feed.
+6. Tests that there is an initial entry in the feed.

-6. Affirms that loadFeed() is changing content.
+7. Affirms that loadFeed() is changing content.

 ##### Attributions